codeceptjs/CodeceptJS/docs/custom-helpers.md

 ## Using Typescript

-When using typescript, replace `module.exports` with `export` for autocompletion.
+When using Typescript, replacing `module.exports` with `export` for autocompletion.